Congratulations to all the winners in the 2018 Oceania DX (OCDX) Contest, and thank you to everyone who participated, even if only to make a few QSOs.

 As well as the more common Oceania entities (such as KH6, VK, YB and ZL) the 2018 contest saw activity from many rarer Oceania entities such as 5W, 9M6, DU, E6, FK8, KH2, KH8, T88, V73, and V85.
 As always, this activity from rarer entities plays an important role in making the contest interesting and attractive to participants, especially for stations from outside Oceania.
 In particular we are grateful to the individuals and teams who traveled to activate rarer entities in the 2018 contest.

 Despite the challenging conditions there were still plenty of impressive efforts and scores achieved in the 2018 contest.
 There were also many new world, continental and country records set, mainly on the lower bands.
-Summaries of all the 2018 winning entries, and those who set new records, are provided on the following pages:
+Summaries of all the 2018 winning entries, and those who set new records, are provided on the associated menu pages.

 Congratulations to all the winners of the plaques and trophies in the 2018 contest.